Muksvso/AzureAppConfiguration_DemoAiConfigurationSample/README.md

 1. Start the backend API:
    ```
    cd Backend
-   dotnet run
+   flask run
    ```
-   The API will be available at `https://localhost:7268`
+   The API will be available at `https://localhost:5000`

 2. Ensure the frontend is running (from step 1.4)